Thematic focus & discussions

 Moderator: Pilar Rodriguez, University of Deusto

-• Digital surveillance, cyberbullying and gender disiformationHate speech, online misogyny and violence against women
+- Hate speech, online misogyny, and violence against women

-• Algoritmic gender bias
+- Algorithmic gender bias

-• Radicalization, ideological bubbles and polarization through platforms
+- Radicalization, ideological bubbles, and polarization through platforms

 This panel focuses on the pervasive issues of online gender disinformation and hate speech, with a specific emphasis on digital surveillance, cyberbullying, online misogyny, online violence against women, algorithmic gender bias, and the role of online platforms in radicalization and ideological polarization.
 The panel brings together specialized scholars to discuss and address these critical challenges, providing a stage for sharing research and best practices to counter online gender disinformation and hate speech.
 The moderator will delve into the various dimensions of gender disinformation, online misogyny, and algorithmic gender bias, including their impact on democracy and equality and the role of digital platforms and unfair digital welfare systems.

-Keynote speaker: TBC
+Keynote speaker: Guiomar Rovira Sancho